Tablet netiquette rules are the culture of using open face touchscreen computers. So, easily movable hand held devices. Equally, internet connections.

 Responsive web pages give them the most consideration.
 Keyboards make them highly functional.
 Guidelines for appropriate use are the boundaries we place on what is possible versus what is acceptable.

 It is possible to take notes on a laptop.
-It is more acceptable to take notes on a tablet.
+It is more acceptable to take notes.
 This is a social constraint.

 Customary practices deal with social constraints as well as technical use.
-These computers can be used in a lot of situations.
+We use them in a lot of situations.
 They are appropriate in most settings.

-Most people will not use a tablet unless it is acceptable because they are big enough for everyone to see.
+Most people will not use unless it is acceptable.
+Big enough for everyone to see.
 How we use them is situational.

-A tablet is a computer with a touch screen.
-There are built in applications.
+Open face computer with a touch screen.
+Comes with built in applications.
 The Operating System allows the installation of apps.

 There is no keyboard or case to close.
-Keyboards can be attached or connected.
-Cases are often purchased.
+But, keyboards are compatible accessories.
+Cases are purchased.

-Tablet Netiquette Rules.
-Guidelines and tips for effective communication with open face touch screen computers.
-These things are highly mobile.
+Markedly, guidelines and tips for effective communication with open face touch screen computers.
+Surely, these computers are highly mobile.
 Not quite ultra, but they can be carried a lot of places.